 The Falcon Match: How to Choose the Perfect Bird of Prey for Falconry

-Falconry is not merely a hobby; it is a lifestyle, a discipline, and a living art form that dates back over 4,000 years.1 Unlike buying a dog or a cat, you do not simply “own” a bird of prey.
-You enter into a partnership with a wild predator—a relationship based entirely on trust and food,…
+Falconry is not just a hobby; it is a lifestyle, a discipline, and a living art that dates back more than 4,000 years.
+Unlike buying a dog or cat, you don’t simply “own” a bird of prey.
+You form a partnership with a wild predator—a relationship that is based entirely on trust and food, and…

-Falconry is not merely a hobby; it is a lifestyle, a discipline, and a living art form that dates back over 4,000 years.1 Unlike buying a dog or a cat, you do not simply “own” a bird of prey.
-You enter into a partnership with a wild predator—a relationship based entirely on trust and food, devoid of the affection we associate with domesticated pets.2
+Falconry is not just a hobby; it is a lifestyle, a discipline, and a living art that dates back more than 4,000 years.
+Unlike buying a dog or cat, you don’t simply “own” a bird of prey.
+You form a partnership with a wild predator—a relationship that is based entirely on trust and food, and lacks the intimacy and attachment of a pet.

-For the aspiring falconer, the most critical decision after committing to the sport is finding your Falcon Match.
-This does not mean picking the bird that looks the coolest on Instagram or the one that flies the fastest.
-In the world of falconry, a “match” is a calculated equation involving your local geography, the available wild game in your area, your level of experience, and your daily schedule.
+For a new falconer, the most important decision after taking up the sport is choosing the right falcon for you.
+This doesn’t mean choosing the bird that looks the most stunning on Instagram or the one that flies the fastest.
+In the world of hunting, “matching” a bird is a thoughtful equation that includes your local geography, the wild game available in your area, your level of experience, and your daily schedule.

 Choosing the wrong bird results in frustration, lost birds, and unethical hunting practices.
-Choosing the right match results in the “divine madness” that falconers speak of—the perfect synchronization of human and bird in the pursuit of wild game.
+Choosing the right one results in that “divine madness” that hunters speak of—the perfect harmony of man and bird in pursuit of wild game.

 The Golden Rule: Match the Bird to the Terrain